Deformation Theory for Finite Cluster Complexes: Preliminaries

 Under the condition that the $H$-invariant part $T^1(S)^H$ of $T^1(S)$ is finite dimensional, there is a semiuniversal $H$-invariant deformation $\pi:\cY\to Z$ of $Y=\spec S$.
 We will call $\cY$ and $Z$ respectively the \emph{semiuniversal family} and the \emph{semiuniversal base space}.
 There is a canonical identification of $T^1(S)^H$ with the tangent space of $Z$ at $P$.
 By \cite{rim}, a semiuniversal deformation can be constructed so that it is also $\TT$-equivariant.
 Furthermore, in this setting it can always be constructed as an embedded deformation.
 Such an embedded $\TT$-equivariant deformation can be constructed algorithmically by lifting first-order perturbations of the elements of $I$ to higher and higher order \cite{stevens,versal} in a homogeneous fashion.

-In general, there are two points of discomfort: \begin{enumerate} \item $\cY$ and $Z$ are in general formal schemes; \item Although any two semiuniversal deformations are isomorphic after passing to a formal completion, the isomorphism is not canonical.
-Likewise, the embedding of the semiuniversal family is not in general canonical. \end{enumerate}
+\begin{warning} In general, there are two important warnings for the reader new to deformation theory: \begin{enumerate} \item $\cY$ and $Z$ are in general formal schemes; \item Although any two semiuniversal deformations are isomorphic after passing to a formal completion, the isomorphism is not canonical.
+Likewise, the embedding of the semiuniversal family is not in general canonical. \end{enumerate} We emphasize these warnings now because one of the main points of our Theorem \ref{thm:versal} is that we will be able to ignore them in our special setting by making use of $\TT$-equivariance and our exchange-minimal deformations \ref{defn:exmin}.
+The semiuniversal deformation we will construct in Theorem \ref{thm:versal} comes with a canonical embedding, and the base and semiuniversal family are algebraic schemes. \end{warning}

-However, in this paper we will always find ourselves to situations in which neither of these points is an issue.

-\begin{rem}[Algebraicity] Suppose that $\TT$ contains a one-parameter subgroup $\lambda$ acting on $\Aff^n$ with non-negative weights such that $T^1(S)^H$ has only strictly negative degrees with respect to $\lambda$.
-Then the above algorithmic construction will end after a finite number of steps \cite[pp 132]{stevens}, guaranteeing that we can take $\cY$ and $Z$ to be algebraic, not just formal objects. \end{rem}

-\begin{rem}[Uniqueness] Let $\pi:\cY\to Z$ be a $\TT$-equivariant $H$-invariant semiuniversal deformation.
-Consider any $\TT$-equivariant automorphism $\phi$ of this family; this induces a $\TT$-equivariant automorphism of $Z$ whose differential is the identity.
-Under appropriate hypotheses on the $\TT$-action on $T^1(S)^H$, we may conclude that $\phi$ is the identity.
-This is the case, for example, if the degree of any homogeneous element of $T^1(S)^H$ is an indecomposable element of the semigroup generated by all degrees of $T^1(S)^H$.
-In such instances, any $\TT$-equivariant semiuniversal deformation $\pi:\cY'\to Z'$ is induced from $Z$ by a unique $\TT$-equivariant map $Z'\to Z$.

-We may obtain a unique $\TT$-equivariant embedding of $\cY$ if we additionally require \begin{enumerate} \item $\rho:\Hom(I,S)^H\to T^1(S)^H$ has a unique $\TT$-equivariant section; \item The degree of any homogeneous element of $T^1(S)^H$ is an indecomposable element of the semigroup generated by all degrees of $T^1(S)^H$; \item Any nontrivial homogeneous element in the kernel of $\rho$ is not in the semigroup generated by all degrees of $T^1(S)^H$. \end{enumerate} Indeed, any two $H$-invariant small extensions of an embedded family $\cY$ over the spectrum of a local Artinian $\KK$-algebra differ by an element of $\Hom(I,S)^H$.
-The first condition guarantees that a $\TT$-equivariant $\cY$ is uniquely determined up to first-order.
-The latter two conditions guarantee that any $\TT$-equivariant lifting to higher order must be unique. \end{rem} \begin{defn}[Property T0] The ideal $I\subset \KK[z_1,\ldots,z_n]=R$ satisfies property T0 (with respect to $H\subseteq \TT$) if the image of $\Der_\KK(R,S)^H$ in $\Hom_R(I,S)$ is zero. \end{defn}